Have you heard of chayote squash?

 Our friend was really excited to see them.
 And, spotting the curious look on our faces, told us her favourite way to cook them.

 As she’s pretty handy in the kitchen, our friend, we were all ears.
-We’ve cooked chayote the same way ever since.
+This has been one of our favourite ways to cook chayote squash ever since.

 This is a deep fried chayote recipe!